 Status codes and responses

 Each web API call returns a HTTP status code and a response payload.
-When an error occcurs, the response body also returns an error message.
+When an error occurs, the response body also returns an error message.

 HTTP status codes